-Ed Poynter has been Housemaster of Weekites since 2014.
-He has an English and Classics degree from Exeter University and had a career in the army before moving into teaching in 2010.
-During his six years as an officer in the 4th and 2nd Battalions in the Royal Green Jackets and the Rifles, he saw active service in Bosnia, Iraq, Kosovo and Afghanistan.
+Ed Poynter teaches English and has been Housemaster of Weekites since 2014.
+He has an English and Classics degree from Exeter University and had a career in the Army before moving into teaching in 2010.
+Over the course of seven years as an officer in The Royal Green Jackets and The Rifles, he saw active service in Bosnia, Iraq, Kosovo and Afghanistan.

-Before joining Charterhouse, Ed was an Assistant Housemaster and English teacher at Ardingly College, where he was also responsible for the Duke of Edinburgh Award Scheme and for co-ordinating all outdoor education and has coached rugby and football.
-He is an enthusiastic sportsman himself, as well as an avid student of literature, history and the arts, and has recently completed the Devizes to Westminster Canoe Race.
+Before joining Charterhouse, Ed was an Assistant Housemaster and English teacher at Ardingly College, where he was also responsible for the Duke of Edinburgh Award Scheme and for co-ordinating all outdoor education, and he has coached rugby and football.
+He is an avid student of literature, history and the arts and an enthusiastic runner; in recent years he has run the Thames Path from its source to the Thames Barrier and completed the Devizes to Westminster Canoe Race.

 Mr EF Poynter

 “In Weekites there is a fun atmosphere in which everyone is involved.
 The whole house comes together and forms a community where we have fun in house, on the sports pitch or on the stage.
 All of the year groups mix together really well and create a sociable, positive and productive environment.”